Cecilesg/Food_Swap/README.md

 # Food_Swap
-A program that communicates with the OpenFoodFacts API and allows users who would like to find replacement foods for the ones they wish to swap.
+A program that communicates with the OpenFoodFacts API and allows users to find replacement foods for the ones they wish to swap.

 # Requirements and installations
 1. Clone from GitHub = https://github.com/Cecilesg/Food_Swap